Elias, Branding Studio, webflow partner

 Branding Faculty

-When done well, rebranding can profoundly change the perception of a market.
-The example of Jaguar is revealing: a clear repositioning, a modernized visual identity and reinforced coherence have made it possible to double traffic and increase the percentage of people willing to pay more for the brand by 20%.
+When a rebranding is well-executed, it can profoundly alter market perception.
+The Jaguar example is telling: a clear repositioning, a modernized visual identity, and enhanced consistency allowed them to double traffic and increase the percentage of people willing to pay more for the brand by 20%.

-On the other hand, poorly managed rebranding can destroy a lot of value.
-The transformation of Twitter into X has resulted an estimated loss of between 4 and 20 billion dollars, essentially linked to the disappearance of brand recognition and equity accumulated over more than fifteen years.
+Conversely, a poorly managed rebranding can destroy enormous value.
+Twitter's transformation into X resulted in an estimated loss of between 4 and 20 billion dollars, primarily due to the disappearance of brand recognition and equity accumulated over more than fifteen years.

-A consistent, legible, and memorable brand sets up a barrier to entry that is difficult for competitors to overcome.
-It is a lever for cultural influence, a point of reference in the consumer's mind and a lasting competitive advantage.
+A consistent, clear, and memorable brand creates a high barrier to entry for competitors.
+It's a cultural lever of influence, a benchmark in the consumer's mind, and a sustainable competitive advantage.

-Branding is therefore not only a marketing tool.
-It is a strategic asset that can protect, accelerate, or weaken the value of a business.
+Branding is therefore not just a marketing tool.
+It's a strategic asset that can protect, accelerate, or undermine a company's value.

-In 2025, the brand is no longer an aesthetic subject or a simple communication exercise.
-It is a growth tool, a pillar of trust and a measurable driver of performance.
-Companies that work on their brand image see concrete, visible and lasting results.
+In 2025, a brand is no longer just an aesthetic concern or a simple communication exercise.
+It's a growth tool, a pillar of trust, and a measurable lever of performance.
+Companies that cultivate their brand image see concrete, visible, and lasting results.

-• to attract more qualified traffic, who arrives already convinced
+• attract more qualified traffic, who are already convinced

-• to increase conversion naturally, because trust is already there
+• naturally increase conversion, as trust is already established

-• to strengthen loyalty, with customers who come back and recommend
+• strengthen loyalty, with returning and recommending customers

-Investing in your brand means optimizing everything that comes next: ads work better, content is more efficient, sales become more fluid, and the general perception of the company improves sustainably.
+Investing in your brand optimizes everything that follows: advertisements perform better, content is more effective, sales become smoother, and the overall perception of the company improves long-term.

-Ignoring your brand, on the other hand, means leaving these advantages to your competitors.
+Ignoring your brand, however, means leaving these advantages to your competitors.
 In 2025, branding is not a bonus.
-This is what allows a company to remain visible, credible and desired in a rapidly changing market.
+It's what allows a company to remain visible, credible, and desirable in a rapidly changing market.

 {{block-cta-2}}